bogeymantan/blockchain/README.md

 ## How to install

-These instructions will get you a copy of the project up and running on your l
+These instructions will get you a copy of the project up and running on your local machine

 ### Prerequisites